Esoteric programming language: Difficulty to read and write

 Many esoteric programming languages are designed to produce code that is deeply obfuscated, making it difficult to read and to write.
 The purpose of this may be to provide an interesting puzzle or challenge for program writers: Malbolge for instance was explicitly designed to be challenging, and so it has features like self-modifying code and highly counterintuitive operations.
 On the other hand, some esoteric languages become difficult to write due to their other design choices.
 Brainfuck is committed to the idea of a minimalist instruction set, so even though its instructions are straightforward in principle, the code that arises is difficult for a human to read.
 INTERCAL's difficulty arises as a result of the choice to avoid operations used in any other programming language, which stems from its origin as a parody of other languages.

 Parody and spoof

 One of the aims of esoteric programming languages is to parody or spoof existing languages and trends in the field of programming.
-For instance, the first esoteric language INTERCAL began as a spoof of languages used in the 1960's, such as APL, Fortran, and COBOL.
+For instance, the first esoteric language INTERCAL began as a spoof of languages used in the 1960s, such as APL, Fortran, and COBOL.
 INTERCAL's rules appear to be the inverse of rules in these other languages.
 However, the subject of parody is not always another established programming language.
 Shakespeare can be viewed as spoofing the structure of Shakespearean plays, for instance.
-The language Ook! is a parody of Brainfuck, where Brainfuck's 8 commands are replaced by various orangutang sounds like "Ook.
+The language Ook! is a parody of Brainfuck, where Brainfuck's eight commands are replaced by various orangutan sounds like "Ook.
 Ook?"